Empirical Asset Pricing via Ensemble Gaussian Process Regression: Introduction

 A central problem of empirical asset pricing is the prediction of conditional expected stock returns given the information set of market participants.\footnote{Conditional expected returns in excess of the risk-free rate are also referred to as risk premium.} Conditional expected returns are notoriously hard to predict, for a number of reasons.
 First, financial markets are very noisy and exhibit a low signal-to-noise ratio when compared to other domains such as computer vision, which is arguably due to the efficiency of the markets.
 Second, the full information set is not observable and likely too complex to model.
 The literature has accumulated a non-exhaustive list of predictive stock-level characteristics and macro-economic variables, which continuous to increase.
 Third, the relation between predictors and returns is evidently non-linear and time-varying due to the dynamically evolving economic conditions, which further complicates the problem.

-Machine learning has the potential to accommodate a large number of features and a rich specification of functional forms, and is thus suited to the problem of predicting conditional expected returns.
+Over the years, a wide range of methods have been proposed to improve the prediction performance, from traditional statistical methods (\cite{welch2008comprehensive}, \cite{koijen2018carry} etc.) to the modern machine learning methods (\cite{gu_kel_xiu_20}, \cite{chen2019deep}, \cite{gu2021autoencoder} etc.).
 Interest in machine learning methods for empirical asset pricing has grown tremendously in academic finance and the industry.
 The leading example in this vein is \cite{gu_kel_xiu_20}, who outline a new research agenda marrying machine learning with empirical asset pricing.
 They compare several machine learning methods for predicting stock returns, namely linear regression, generalized linear models with penalization, random forests, and neural networks.
 Other recent studies, such as \cite{chen2019deep}, \cite{gu2021autoencoder}, further explore machine learning methods for empirical asset pricing, which are primarily based on neural networks.
-These articles provide empirical evidence that neural networks can significantly improve the predictive performance over traditional statistical methods and thus improve our empirical understanding of stock returns.{\footnote{The literature on traditional empirical asset pricing can essentially be divided into two broad categories: time-series and cross-sectional prediction models.
-For the former see, e.g., \cite{welch2008comprehensive}, \cite{koijen2018carry} and references therein.
-Cross-sectional models aim at explaining differences in the cross-section of stock returns and do so by regressing returns on stock-level characteristics, e.g., past returns, turnover etc., and macro-economic variables.
-See, e.g., \cite{fama2008dissecting} and references therein.
-The main limitation of these traditional regression models is their incapability of incorporating a large number of features and non-linear dependencies.}}
+These articles provide empirical evidence that neural networks can significantly improve the predictive performance over traditional statistical methods and thus improve our empirical understanding of stock returns.
+However, focusing exclusively on prediction performance often overlooks an equally important aspect, the epistemic uncertainty inherent in these predictions.
+Quantifying uncertainty plays a significant role in finance when it comes to making decisions.
+Capturing uncertainties is crucial and has significant implications because the quality of our predictions directly impacts the quality of applications we build upon these predictions, for example, portfolio selection, hedging, or speculation.